Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to pick the necessary kind.
-The majority of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. It's important that you pick the correct type.
+Many adapters on sale are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Make your flight more comfortable with an airplane phone mount